 Do you know what your love language is?

-I didn’t know even what a “love language” meant before hearing the term “love language”.
+I didn’t know even what a “love language” was before hearing the phrase “love language”.

-Then I took a BuzzFeed quiz (oh, here we go), and it all made sense (of course it did)!
+Then I took a BuzzFeed quiz (oh, here we go again), and everything made sense (of course it did)!

 Words of affirmation!
 YES!
 This IS my love language!
-I love it when Mike writes notes on cards for birthdays!
+I love it when Mike writes notes on my cards!
 I love text messages!
-I love written words all over my home!
-And I love comments on the blog!
+I love having written words all over my home, no matter what TikTok says!
+And I love getting comments on my blog!

 Take the quiz and tell me what your love language is.

-Side note- when someone wants to make you feel bad for using BuzzFeed to gauge your love language, just remember that the writers of said love language quizzes most likely went to Yale or Princeton.
-This is probably just their out-of-college job.
-Don’t doubt the BuzzFeed quiz and the wisdom it imparts.
+Side note- If you’re ever made to feel bad for using BuzzFeed to determine your love language, just remember that the creators of said love language quizzes most certainly attended Yale or Princeton.
+This is most likely their out-of-college job.
+Don’t dismiss the BuzzFeed quiz and the knowledge it imparts.

 THE GREAT OZ HAS SPOKEN.

-We were watching Forrest Gump the other night on TBS and it came to the scene where Forrest reunites with Jenny in Washington D.C. and I said to Mike, “Look!
-Forrest’s face when he is running through the crowd is the exact face Buddy makes when I return home!”.
+We were watching Forrest Gump on TBS the other night, and when it got to the scene where Forrest reunites with Jenny in Washington D.C., I said to Mike, “Look!
+Forrest’s expression when he runs through the crowd is exactly the same as Buddy’s when I return home!”.

 Buddy is our dog, in case you are new to the blog.

-Mike didn’t even laugh or flinch but said, “I can totally see that”.
+Mike withouut even laughing or flinching said, “I can totally see that”.

-So now we’ve been calling Buddy Forrest because I am his Jenny.
+So now we’ve been referring to Buddy as Forrest because I am his Jenny.

 Particularly the concept of a restaurant.

-I believe eating is an intimate thing.
+I believe eating is an intimate activity.
 You’re putting food into the inside of your mouth and you’re chewing it.
-Side note- the formal word for chewing is “masticate” which is even more intimate-sounding.
+Side note- the formal word for chewing is “masticate” which seems even more intimate-sounding.

 Very intimate, wink wink-nudge nudge.

-So why was the concept of a building where you would go inside of it and eat with other people you’ve never met, ever invented in the first place?
-And why are we so damn excited to get back on the inside of this type of building again?
+So why was the concept of going inside of a facility and eating with people you’ve never met, even invented in the first place?
+And why are we so eager to return to the inside of this type of structure again?

-By the way, I wasn’t high when we had this conversation.
+By the way, I wasn’t high at the time of this conversation.

-You’re never going to look at eating inside of a restaurant the same.
+You’ll never look at eating in a restaurant the same way again.

-You’re never going to look at masticating inside of a restaurant the same.
+You’ll never look at masticating in a restaurant the same way again.

-It was kindly brought to my attention that I am still writing 2020 note on my Friday re-blogs.
+It was kindly pointed out to me that I am still writing 2020 note on my Friday re-blogs.

 I am aware of this, so don’t worry about my well-being.
-It’s still me, and I haven’t been taken over by a robot.
+It’s still me, and I’m not being controlled by a robot.

-I mean, if a robot took over my blog, then it stands to reason it would read 2021 note because they program robots with the year change.
+I mean, if a robot took over my blog, then it stands to reason that it would read 2021 note because robots are programmed with the year change.

-It’s not like I want to stay in the year 2020 or anything.
+It’s not like I want to stay in the year 2020 or something.

 Insert maniacal laughter.

-While watching Forrest Gump, Mike and I were talking about how little we truly learned in school because of all the historical references in that movie.
+While watching Forrest Gump, Mike and I were discussing how little we learned in school because of all the historical references in that film.

 Case in point- the Watergate Scandal.

-I asked him if he remembered learning about it in high school and he said no. Then I asked him if he learned about it in college and he said no. I assume they didn’t teach it in college because they assumed you learned it in high school.
+I asked him if he remembered learning about it in high school, and he replied that he didn’t.
+Then I asked him if he learned about it in college, and he said he had not.
+I assume they didn’t teach it in college because they assumed you learned it in high school.

-So if educators are just assuming we are learning things in other places, think of all the things we aren’t learning.
+So if educators are simply assuming we are learning things in other places, think about all the things we aren’t learning.

-I tell you this to prove a point.
+I’m telling you this to make a point.

-We worry about what our children are learning in school and yet, I can’t remember 75% of what I learned.
-In fact, until yesterday, I forgot I took a U.S. History class in high school (sorry, Mr. Johnson).
+We are concerned about what our children are learning in school, but I can’t remember 75% of what I learned.
+In fact, until yesterday, I had forgotten I had taken a U.S. History class in high school (sorry, Mr. Johnson).

-I truly believe there are distinct careers that need it.
-If yours is one of them, then, by all means, parallelogram away!
+Obviously there are distinct careers that need it.
+If yours is one of them, then, by all means, go ahead and parallelogram away!

-But I think courses like this need not be a requirement for everyone.
+However, I believe that classes like this should not be required for everyone.

 I have never used my knowledge of a rhombus once.

-Geometry didn’t make me a well-rounded individual.
-It made me feel like an idiot.
-I had to take Geometry twice and again; I HAVE NEVER HAD TO USE A RHOMBUS.
+Geometry did not make me a well-rounded individual.
+It made me feel like a complete moron.
+I had to take Geometry twice, and again I HAVE NEVER HAD TO USE A RHOMBUS.

-I would have loved a class on handling tough emotions or how to invest in the stock market or how to change a flat tire or how to assemble a resume.
+I would have enjoyed a class on how to deal with difficult emotions, how to invest in the stock market, how to change a flat tire, or how to assemble a resume.